 Loading the Dataset

-The dataset is an Excel file of news articles with title, author, text, and a label column.
-Load it and drop rows with missing values:
+The dataset is an Excel file of news articles.
+It has title, author, text, and a label column.
+We load it and drop rows with missing values:

 import pandas as pd